encodis/mokuwiki/README.md

 The string in "terms" is a list of all words that occur in the following metadata elements of the file: "title", "alias", "tags", "keywords" and "summary".
 Punctuation and duplicate words are removed, as are a short list of stop words.
 Basically if you want the page to be found using a word that isn't in the usual metadata, just create a list in the "keyword" metadata.

-> NOTE: Originally the project was referred to as "fake wiki".
+> NOTE: Originally I referred to this project as "fake wiki".
 Then I though it was more like a  "mock wiki", and in a fit of alliterative humour I changed the project to "mokuwiki" in homage to *DokuWiki*.
-This should not be construed as "mocking" *DokuWiki*---far from it! *DokuWiki* is a great piece of software---if you want a proper wiki use that, don't use this!
+This should not be construed as "mocking" *DokuWiki*---far from it! *DokuWiki* is a great piece of software---if you need a proper wiki use that, don't use this!

 # Installation